 State Road 682 comprises a 3.72-mile route from SR 699 (Gulf Boulevard) at St. Pete Beach to an interchange with Interstate 275 and U.S. 19 at 34th Street South in south St. Petersburg.
 The route follows the tolled Pinellas Bayway, a causeway and series of bridges linking the barrier island with Isla Del Sol, Bayway Isles and the Eckerd College area.
 Tolls are levied in the westbound direction ahead of the Boca Ciega Bay Channel bridge and eastbound ahead of the Intracoastal Waterway bridge.

-Florida 682 (Pinellas Bayway) originally reduced to two lanes across the Intracoastal Waterway along a 1962-opened draw bridge.
-This span was replaced with a fixed high-level bridge as part of a $41-million project starting in 2011.
-Opened on October 17, 2014, the new crossing carries four overall lanes with full outside shoulders and a pedestrian/bicycle walkway along the eastbound side.1
+SR 682 (Pinellas Bayway) originally reduced to two lanes across the Intracoastal Waterway along a draw bridge.
+The 1962-built span was replaced with a fixed high-level bridge as part of a $41-million project starting in 2011.1 The new span opened initially for eastbound traffic in March 2013, with westbound shifting over by mid-April 2013.
+Demolition of the old bridge commenced afterwards, followed by work on the second half of the crossing.2 Opened on October 17, 2014, the new Pinellas Bayway carries four overall lanes with full outside shoulders and a pedestrian/bicycle walkway along the eastbound side.1

 |Advancing east from SR 679 (Pinellas Bayway South), SR 682 intersects Escondida Boulevard South and La Puerta Del Sol Boulevard South to adjacent Boca Ciega Bay condominium complexes.
 Absent here is a reassurance marker for SR 682 east.
 Photo taken 04/03/14.|